 The distribution of positional candidates and HPO genes.
 Panel (A) shows the distribution in the number of positional candidates between each of the 610 HPO genes and an effective locus (note: intervening gene could also be an HPO gene).
 Panel (B) shows candidate genes near GWAS SNPs, ranked by their absolute distance to effective loci.
 The distribution shows the rank of the absolute distance (either upstream or downstream) of HPO genes.
 In both panels, the inset plot shows the lower end of the distributions.
 Panel (C) shows the distance between the center of HPO genes and the center of the effective locus identified by GWAS.

 By these criteria, we found strong evidence of co-expression for 610 HPO genes that were positional candidates among the 17 ionomic traits measured (1.5% maize FGS).
 The number of HPO genes discovered varied significantly across the traits we examined, with between 2 and 209 HPO genes for a given element considering either density or locality in any network (Table 4; Either:Any column).
-HPO genes discovered by Camoco were often non-adjacent to GWAS effective loci, either having genes intervening between the HPO candidate and the effective locus or having positional candidates that were closer either upstream or downstream of the GWAS locus (Figure 1C).
-Of the 610 HPO genes, 297 had zero intervening genes (Figure 6A).
-The remaining 313 HPO genes had between 1 and 54 intervening genes, though the majority (292 HPO genes) had 10 or fewer intervening genes (Figure 6; inset).
-Similar results were observed when considering candidate genes’ absolute distance to the effective locus (Figure 6B), demonstrating that Camoco often identifies candidates with strong co-expression evidence that would not have been selected by choosing the closest positional candidate.
+HPO genes discovered by Camoco were often non-adjacent to GWAS effective loci, either having genes intervening between the HPO candidate and the effective locus or having positional candidates that were closer either upstream or downstream of the GWAS locus (Figure 1C), demonstrating that Camoco often identifies candidates with strong co-expression evidence that would not have been selected by choosing the closest positional candidate.

 Table 4